 Home…This photo was taken while I was traveling through Alaska.
 Considering the beauty of nature, I think I could easily spend a few days here, escaping from reality.

-Florence is one of my favorite cities in Italy.
-During a recent visit, I finally got to visit the Uffizi Gallery.
-The Gallery hosts a magnificent collection of Primitive and Renaissance paintings, including some universally acclaimed masterpieces of all time by Botticelli, Leonardo da Vinci, Raphael and Michelangelo.
-Read the rest of this entry
+The Ufizzi Gallery hosts a magnificent collection of Primitive and Renaissance paintings, including some universally acclaimed masterpieces of all time by Botticelli, Leonardo da Vinci, Raphael and Michelangelo